 By clamping your saw to the stand, you can then use the extending stand to support the wood, while you get on with the cutting process.
 If there was only one accessory that would want to have, then this would be top of my list.

-Out of all the accessories that I have bought over time, this one has got the most regular use.
+Out of all the accessories that we have bought over time, this one has got the most regular use.
 There are of course any number of different styles to pick from.
-You can read all about mitre saw stands here.

 Work Piece Clamps

 Almost inevitably when working with wood, you will always need a good set of clamps.

 These leave your hands free while you can then get on with making sure you get the right cut.

 They come in vertical and corner styles and if you are someone who would regularly be working with wood, you already know just how useful these can be.

 Mitre Saw Protractors

 If you are someone who takes a great deal of pride in delivering the "perfect" job, then you should give some serious consideration to getting yourself a protractor.
 These are fantastic for creating highly precise angles for making the perfect mitre joint.